adobe-type-tools/box-drawing/README.md

 The graphic designer will appreciate a multitude of combination possibilities; and an unseen dynamic range of drawing boxes.

 All that is why this script was written.
 It is not exactly an amazing, or creativity-challenging task to draw those quite generic glyphs.
-Much more fun is derived from writing a script, and generating the silliest box drawing characters over and over again.
+Much more fun is derived from writing a script, and generating the silliest Box Drawing Characters over and over again.

 ## What does this script do?